 By 1830, Willliam had turned the business over to his sons.
 After a few years, Henry decided he wasn't interested in running the struggling nursery, and he left it for George I.

 In the fall of 1834, George married Mary Ann Freemont.
 He was 33 years old.
 In a little over three years, George II was born.

 In twenty-five days, George I and his 3-year-old son, George II, were alone.
-Needless to say, the nursery became the center of their world.
+The nursery became the center of their world.

-In 1835, about 35 miles from the Jackman nursery, London's Pineapple Nursery owned by John Andrew Henderson created the first Clematis hybrid.
+In 1835, about 35 miles from the Jackman Nursery, London's Pineapple Nursery, owned by John Andrew Henderson, created the first Clematis hybrid.
 It was called Clematis Hendersonii - no doubt, George I took notice.

-By this point, George I was employing 35 men and six boys at the Jackman Nursery.
+By this point, George I employed 35 men and six boys at the Jackman Nursery.

-In less than six months, they had 300 seedlings. and George Jackman II had an instant hit on his hands.
+In less than six months, they had 300 seedlings, and George Jackman II had an instant hit on his hands.

-The plant was hardy, it quickly produced long-lasting impressive flowers, and the rootstock lasted for many years.
+The plant was hardy; it quickly produced long-lasting impressive flowers, and the rootstock lasted for many years.
 The year was 1858, and Clematis Jackmanii (ii = "ee-eye") was born.

 George II wrote: